 This is the brain’s reward center.
 Regular drug and alcohol abuse will over stimulate this area and make it harder for natural rewards or pleasure to be felt.
 This area affects motivation around eating, sex, socializing, and the formation of other habits, such as drug use.

 Drug use makes this area of the brain more sensitive.
 This area tells you when to feel stressed, uneasy, and irritable.
 When you are abusing substances for long periods of time, your tendency to be in a “bad” mood without substances will be increased.

 This is where you do your perceived thinking; it is also the area that develops last.
 You make your decisions in this region, and prolonged drug use can ingrain decision making patterns that favor using drugs.
 Your prefrontal cortex is responsible for deciding to act on the signals coming from other areas such as the Basal Ganglia, or your reward system.

 What Does This Mean?

 It should now be clear that remaining in addictive cycles is due to what addiction does to the brain.
 When you exit the cycle of addiction, your brain tells you that something is wrong, and that is what makes it so hard to remain stopped.
 People that are not trapped in this cycle have little understanding as to why you find it so hard to stop using and stay stopped.
 However, addiction and the brain are intertwined.

 Reclaiming Your Brain

 You have the power to reclaim your brain and live a substance-free life!
-Your first step in being free is to find an alcohol or prescription drug addiction treatment center in West Palm Beach, Florida.
+Your first step in being free is to find an alcohol or prescription drug addiction treatment center in Jupiter, Florida.
 You need to find a safe place to detox and create an actionable plan to help you live a sober life.